Renewable Natural Resources, Regime Shift and Hysteresis: The Model

 An optimal harvest plan solves:

 where $x_0$ is the initial resource stock.
 The analysis of this otherwise standard problem is complicated by the discontinuity in $f$.

 The current value Hamiltonian for this problem is:

-where $\lambda$ is the costate which represents the value of an infinitessimal increase in the resource stock, $x$.
+where $\lambda$ is the costate and represents the value of an infinitesimal increase in the resource stock, $x$.
 I will proceed to the analysis of \eqref{eq:hamiltonian} in \Cref{sec:solution}.
 In discussing trajectories (optimal and otherwise), it will be useful to refer to the policy function analogue, $h(x)$, that dictates the harvest rate when the resource stock is $x$.